Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 Henry David Thoreau, (1817 – 1862) American Author, Walden

-In other words, how many hours will you need to work to pay that item off?
+The point is to calculate how many hours you will need to work to pay for an impulse item.

 Is that item worth four hours of your work?
 Six hours?
 Ten hours?